SahiLmb/Google-Cloud-Study-Jams/7) Build and Secure Networks in Google Cloud/HTTP Load Balancer with Cloud Armor.md

 # HTTP Load Balancer with Cloud Armor # GSP215
+## You can do this lab in Google Cloud Console but if you want to speedrun the lab copy the code given below.

 ## Run in cloudshell
 ### Get REGION 1 AND REGION 2 from Task 2
 ```cmd